FuzzkingCool/ayon-debugly/client/ayon_debugly/endpoints/NOTION_SETUP.md

    - Check that your database has a "Title" property (required)
    - Verify that select options match exactly (case-sensitive)
    - Check the Notion API documentation for the latest requirements

+7. **"Submitted By field is not being set"**
+   - Make sure the user exists in your Notion workspace
+   - Verify that the user's full name in Ayon matches their name in Notion
+   - Check that the user has been invited to the workspace
+   - The integration will log warnings if users are not found

 ### Getting Help